-1.8 Operation Overview
+1.9 Operation Overview

 The meter uses a touch screen for menu navigation and data entry.
-An on-screen keypad allows manual data entry of alphabetic and numeric characters.
+An on-screen keypad allows manual data entry of alphanumeric characters.

 Figure 1.1 StatStrip Glucose Hospital Meter

 The meter provides audible feedback of user inputs such as key presses and barcode scans and audible and/or visual feedback for prompts and user alerts.
 A built-in barcode scanner provides automated data entry.